JohnPMills/modern-saturn/content/_index.md

     title: MEN'S MENTAL HEALTH
     subtitle: ENHANCE YOUR UNDERSTANDING OF
     features:
-      - title: IT'S NOT JUST GAMES THAT GLITCH
+      - title: PEOPLE GLITCH TOO
         content: >
           There is no denying that life can be tough.
 We're all in this journey together and there is a lot more we can often do to look after